anyscale/madewithml.github.io/docs/courses/foundations/linear-regression.md

 ### Regularization
 Regularization helps decrease overfitting.
 Below is `L2` regularization (ridge regression).
 There are many forms of regularization but they all work to reduce overfitting in our models.
-With `L2` regularization, we are penalizing the weights with large magnitudes by decaying them.
-Having certain weights with high magnitudes will lead to preferential bias with the inputs and we want the model to work with all the inputs and not just a select few.
+With `L2` regularization, we are penalizing large weight values by decaying them because having large weights will lead to preferential bias with the respective inputs and we want the model to work with all the inputs and not just a select few.
 There are also other types of regularization like `L1` (lasso regression) which is useful for creating sparse models where some feature coefficients are zeroed out, or elastic which combines `L1` and `L2` penalties.

 !!! note
     Regularization is not just for linear regression.
 You can use it to regularize any model's weights including the ones we will look at in future lessons.